-Some evidence suggests a benefit from omega-3 and omega-6 vitamins, found in fish oil or flaxseed oil.
+Evidence suggests a fetal benefit from omega-3 and omega-6 vitamins, found in fish oil or flaxseed oil.
 The fish oil does not have the mercury risk as does certain fish (read the labels).
 Many prenatal vitamins are incorporating DHA (one of the omega-3 fatty acids), and this has become a standard supplement for pregnancy.

-C. VITAMINS AND SUPPLEMENTS WE RECOMMEND
+C. PRENATAL VITAMINS AND SUPPLEMENTS WE RECOMMEND

-- Prenatal Vitamins: We like prescription prenatal vitamins more than over-the-counter.
-The prescription vitamins contain more folic acid and more iron.
-Also, many insurance plans will pay for prescription vitamins. - Calcium with Vitamin D: Most contain calcium carbonate.
-This is the least expensive form of calcium (Tums, OsCal) and has low absorption by the body, which can lead to GI side effects such as bloating and gas.
-We prefer CitraCal and Caltrate calcium, plus about 1,000 units of added Vitamin D. - Iron: Most contain ferrous sulfate.
+- There are various vitamins and supplements we advise for pregnancy such as extra iron, extra folic acid, extra calcium and Vitamin D, extra DHA.
+It's not easy to get all these in a single prenatal vitamin (PNV) so sometimes additional supplements are necessary. - Prenatal Vitamins (PNV): Over-the-counter (OTC) prenatal vitamins are usually fine at providing many of the extra nutrients needed during pregnancy.
+Some OTC prenatal vitamins contain a large number of herbs, supplements, and chemicals.
+People seem to think that the more stuff on the label, the better the vitamin.
+We don't feel that way.
+For example, Nature Made PNV, which are great, run about \$6 per month and some "designer" PNV with 180 pills per bottle cost over \$100 but the fine print says to take 6 pills a day, making the cost over \$100 per month.
+Most of that extra "stuff" is present in very low amounts and not proven or shown to have any additional health benefits. - Prescription PNV are sometimes necessary for medical reasons, such as a folate metabolism genetic condition known as MTHFR. - Calcium with Vitamin D: Most PNV have a little calcium, but not enough.
+Most calcium supplements contain calcium carbonate, the lowest cost form of calcium (Tums, OsCal).
+This has low absorption by the body, which can lead to GI side effects such as bloating and gas.
+We prefer CitraCal or Caltrate calcium, with about 1,000 units of added Vitamin D, once daily. - Iron: Most contain ferrous sulfate.
 The body does not absorb most of the iron you swallow.
 Excess iron comes out in the stool, causing it to turn dark.
 Iron can also cause GI side effects such as heartburn and indigestion.
 It should be taken with meals, usually dinner.
 We like Slow-Fe, a slow release form of iron.